unil-lettres/yakforms/README.md

 # Information

 Docker configuration for the [Yakforms](https://framagit.org/yakforms/yakforms) project.
-This is a Drupal 7 / PHP 7.4 app that allows you to create simple forms, and to collect and analyze responses.
+This is a Drupal 7 / PHP 7.4 app that allows you to create simple forms, collect and analyze responses.

 It is not actively maintained anymore, we'll keep the stack frozen until a better solution is found.
 - https://framacolibri.org/t/yakforms-migration-sur-drupal-9/17286